 - The extent of contributions made by each party in money

-Needs of the children of the marriage
+- Needs of the children of the marriage

-The extent of contributions made by each party to the welfare of the family
+- The extent of contributions made by each party to the welfare of the family

-Any agreement between the parties with regards to the division of the matrimonial assets upon divorce
+- Any agreement between the parties with regards to the division of the matrimonial assets upon divorce

 What are matrimonial assets?

 Generally, properties acquired before the marriage are not matrimonial assets unless they are ordinarily used by the family or substantially improved by both or the other party.

-Similarly, assets acquired by way of “gifts” or “inheritance” are not matrimonial assets unless they refer to the “matrimonial home” or is an asset which has been substantially improved by both or the other party.
+Similarly, assets acquired by way of “gifts” or “inheritance” are not matrimonial assets unless they refer to the “matrimonial home” or is an asset that has been substantially improved by both or the other party.